sabersalehk/MetaOptimize/README.md

 # Usage

-There are three folders containing codes for the experiments on CIFAR10, ImageNet, and TinyStories dataset.
+Three folders contain codes for the experiments on CIFAR10, ImageNet, and TinyStories datasets.
 The main file to run the code is main.py in each folder.
 As an example, to run a (base, meta) = (AdamW, Lion) combination, the following command can be used:

 python3 train.py --optimizer HF --alg-base Adam --weight-decay-base .1 --normalizer-param-base .999 --momentum-param-base .9 --Lion-beta2-base -1 --alg-meta Lion --meta-stepsize 1e-3 --alpha0 1e-6 --stepsize-groups scalar --weight-decay-meta 0 --normalizer-param-meta -1 --momentum-param-meta .99 --Lion-beta2-meta .9 --seed 0 --gamma 1 --run-name 1 --save-directory outputs --max-time 00:05:00